-NEET exam, once been introduced across the country has now got the direction from the Ministry of Health and Family Welfare in particular for various officials of different states for providing common counseling for granting admission for seats in dental and medical courses both at undergraduate and postgraduate levels.
+NEET exam, once been introduced across the country has now got the direction from the Ministry of Health and Family Welfare in particular for various officials of different states for providing common counselling for granting admission for seats in dental and medical courses both at undergraduate and postgraduate levels.

-As per the ministry, the students would not have to through different agencies for admission in the one state which would make the process of admission more transparent and would deter the private colleges from charging unwanted capitation fees.
+As per the ministry, the students would not have to go through different agencies for admission in the one state which would make the process of admission more transparent and would deter the private colleges from charging unwanted capitation fees.

 The Directorate General of Health Services, Ministry of Health and Family Welfare would continue to conduct the counselling for All India Quota seats at undergraduate and postgraduate level as quoted by the ministry.